 ssh- "Secure SHell".
 The main way to log into a machine remotely.

-telnetis often taught first but it's not really easier to use and it sends all its data in unencrypted text, which is a horrible security practice.
+telnetis often taught first but it's not really easier to use and it sends all its data in unencrypted text, which is giving up any pretense of security.
 I'm planning to write a primer at some point in the near future on how encryption works.
 Or maybe I shouldn't bother because there are plenty of good ones I could just link to instead?
 I've yet to find a completely satisfactory one though.

 scp- "secure copy".
 Copy files between machines using a secure, encrypted connection.